Beginner Powerlifting Over 50 – Introduction

 This study from Georgetown University Medical Center found that low testosterone levels were associated with an increased risk of death from any cause, as well as an increased risk of death from heart disease or stroke.

-While these changes are to be expected as a man ages, the good news is that there are things you can do to help maintain healthy testosterone levels.
+While these changes are expected as men age, the good news is that there are things you can do to help maintain healthy testosterone levels.

 And that is where powerlifting comes in.